Swap crypto in Phantom

 "Insufficient funds" or "Not enough ETH/SOL/POL"

 You don't have enough of the native token on the source network to pay the network fee.
 This can be confusing because you might have plenty of the token you're trying to swap, but you still need a small amount of the native token (the network's gas token) to submit the transaction.
-See Not enough SOL, ETH, or other network fees.
+See Not enough SOL, ETH, or other tokens to pay network fees.

 Swap simulation failed